 These are also known as “jaw-style” pooper scoopers.
 They’re often used one-handed and consist of two hinged pieces.

-Downsides?
-While it CAN hold more than one clump of stool, each time you open it, everything will fall out (you know – gravity).
+The downsides?
+While it CAN hold more than one clump of stool, everything will fall out each time you open it (you know – gravity).
 It isn’t very long (just shy of 28 inches), so some people still need to bend over.
 People also had trouble with the squeezing mechanism, particularly those with arthritis.
 And without a bag, you’ll have to clean the scooper more frequently.

 Maybe you want a more discreet one-handed option for walks.
 Pik-A-Poo weighs just 10 ounces and collapses down for portability.
 Made from nylon and aluminum, you can use their plastic bags or recycle grocery bags.
 This scooper has an extended claw that works well on concrete or grass.
 Instead of being spring-loaded, it has a trigger-action that’s easier to manipulate.
 And if you wanted extra features, it comes with an onboard bag holder and a flashlight for nighttime walks!

-There are a few downsides: It’s still only 28 inches, so some people have to bend.
+So what are the downsides?
+It’s still only 28 inches, so some people have to bend.
 People also felt the Pik-A-Poo was meant for small and medium dogs, not large (and definitely not very large).

 Two-Piece Pooper Scoopers